Esteban-7/movie_recommendation/readme.md

 * Depth: amount of iterations to search in the "more like this"
 * Output: a list of links for imdb movies/shows.

-***Now that we have the movies id recommended by imdb we go back into movie_info where we create a function which takes as argument a movie and the type of recommendation (imdb or our own) to get the information of all recommended movies.

 ## IMDB scraper